 One of my favorite things about cardio is that a good workout doesn’t have to cost any money at all.
 I can really get my heart pumping with a little creativity.
 Here are some of my favorite cardio exercises.

 You might remember jumping jacks from school.
-They’re a great form of cardio, since they burn more than seven calories per minute, or over 400 calories per hour, without the use of equipment.
-Jumping jacks can be done just about anywhere with space, which makes them a useful exercise for those on the go who just have a few minutes, or as a supplementary activity for people who do have the time for a full workout.
+They’re a great form of cardio, since they burn more than seven calories per minute.
+This adds up to over 400 calories per hour, without the use of equipment.
+Jumping jacks can be done just about anywhere with space.
+Consequently, this makes them a useful exercise for those on the go who just have a few minutes.
+You can even use them as a supplementary activity if you don’t have the time for a full workout.

-Jumping rope is a great cardio option.
+Jumping rope is a great way to get fit.
 You can burn upwards of 400 calories per hour by jumping rope.
-Ropes are cheap and are easy to fit into a bag, making the jump rope a great option for business travelers who want a high-intensity cardio workout.
+Ropes are cheap and are easy to fit into a bag.
+This makes the jump rope a great option for business travelers who want a high-intensity cardio workout.
 In addition, it is easily integrated into a cardio workout or as part of a strength routine to keep the heart pumping.

 Burpees are a comprehensive bodyweight exercise that involves squats, jumping, and the plank position.
 It’s a taxing and intense activity that requires a lot of energy and stamina to do on a repeated basis.
 Obviously, it’s a great way to burn calories.
 Burpees are another exercise that are able to be done anywhere.
 They’re a great option for a workout at home, in a gym with padded floors, or even outdoors in nice weather.